CLINT – Climate Intelligence

 Scope:

-1. the detection of spatial and temporal patterns, and evolutions of climatological fields associated with Extreme Events,
+1. the recognition of spatial and temporal patterns and trends of climatological fields related to extreme event,

-2. the validation of the physically based nature of causality discovered by ML algorithms, and
+2. the estimation of physical correlations discovered by ML algorithms, and

-3. the attribution of past and future Extreme Events to emissions of greenhouse gases and other anthropogenic forcing.
+3. the attribution of past and future extreme events to greenhouse gas emissions and other human-induced impacts.

 Tags: